Qualitative Evaluation & Assessment

 The Middle School and High School divisions use a system to evaluate student work that helps to ensure that the school can communicate clearly with colleges and universities about student work.

-You will receive two written conference reports each year.
+At the Bissonnet Campus, you will receive two written conference reports each year.
 These reports will be reviewed with you at conferences with your child’s teacher/advisor in the fall and spring.
 Families will be notified when conference sign-ups are available on the school website.
 At the end of each school year, you will receive a third written report in the mail or through My BackPack, which will reflect your child’s social, emotional, physical, artistic, and academic work completed during the course of the school year.

-For Museum District Campus students (Middle School and High School), the conference reports represent self-evaluation.
+For Museum District Campus students (Middle School and High School), conference reports represent self-evaluation.
 This process of self-evaluation is extremely valuable, and provides young people with a life-long tool for measuring their own performance against their own standards, and the standards of others.
 In the fall and spring of the year, students write a self-evaluation and lead a short conference to review their work to date and lay out plans for upcoming work.
 The student’s advisor and parents attend the conference.
 In the High School student’s first year, conferences include all teachers.
 In subsequent years, the advisor represents the faculty.

 Throughout the year, if you have questions about your child’s progress, please call the teacher or advisor for a discussion.